avnerjose/nodejs-simple-api-project/README.md

 ```bash
 git clone https://github.com/avnerjose/nodejs-simple-api-project.git
 ```
-2. Go to the folder you cloned the repository and install it's dependecies
+2. Go to the folder "nodejs-simple-api-project" you cloned and install the dependecies:

 ```bash
 yarn